-One orphanage in the town of Oleshy, outside the city of Kherson, Ukraine, is the home to about 160 mentally and/or physically disabled children.
-The orphans in this state run institute are the focus of Alys' ministry which began full-time in July of 2008.
-Showering the children with love and teaching basic skills encourages these kids who are in many ways the outcasts of a post-socialist society.
+The orphanage in the town of Oleshky, outside the city of Kherson, Ukraine, is the home to about 160 mentally and/or physically disabled children.
+The orphans in this state run institute began as the focus of Alys' ministry.
+Full-time work for her started in July of 2008.
+Showering the children with love and teaching basic skills has encouraged these kids who are in many ways the outcasts of a post-socialist society.
 But these little ones are precious in God's sight.

 As the local body of Christ grows in Kherson, Alys hopes to continue to provide opportunities for believers to serve these children in their community.